The Art of Ikebana

 I was introduced to Ikebana by designer (got married too) Keiko Nakamura, who had studied the art of Ikebana design in her native Country of Japan.

-In my Japanese travels I meet with Ikebana masters and further discovered the beauty of this ancient discipline.
+In my Japanese travels I meet with Ikebana masters and further discover the beauty of this ancient discipline.

 I will never forget the gentleness of the Japanese people, the hot Springs, the temples of Kyoto, Sushi and lot's of Kiren.